 What is Home Care?

-Many people needing healthcare services prefer to stay close to loved ones in a familiar and comfortable environment, rather than moving into an assisted living or long-term care home.
+Many people needing health care services prefer to stay close to family and friends in a familiar and comfortable environment, rather than moving into an assisted living or long-term care home.

-Home care allows individuals living with health conditions to receive care in the comfort of their own home with the help of health care providers and their loved ones.
+Home care allows individuals living with health conditions to receive care in the comfort of their home with the help of health care providers and their caregiver.

 Who provides home care?

-Home care services are funded publicly (typically at no cost to you) and privately (where you pay for additional services).
+Home care services are funded publicly (typically no personal costs) and privately (paid additional services).

 Publicly-funded home care services are offered by provinces and territories.
 Individuals must qualify to receive these supports.
 While all provinces and territories offer home care services, coverage may vary.